swiss/e-collecting-hackathon-team9/README.md

 > This hackathon contributes to laying out different ways on how to implement e-collecting in Switzerland.
 Proper documentation is key to ensuring that your solution can be understood and evaluated:
 >
-> 1) **[Mermaid](https://mermaid.js.org/) diagram(s)** showing interactions and data flowing between actors, software and infrastructure components of your solution
+> 1) **[Mermaid](https://mermaid.js.org/) diagram(s)** showing interactions and data flowing between actors, software and infrastructure components of your solution over time.
-> 2) Figma Mockups/wireframes and user flow showing the user experience of your solution
+> 2) Mockups/wireframes and user flow showing the user experience of your solution (using e.g. Figma)
 > 3) Explanation of features used (if applicable)
 > 4) A requirements file with all packages and versions used (if applicable)
 > 5) Environment code to be run (if applicable)